2025-2026 Academic Catalog

 An investigation and examination of the drawing process, of mark making, and experimental practices.
 An emphasis will be placed on contemporary, conceptual, and creative directions in drawing.
 Students are exposed to and challenged by a series of studio and research-based problems that test the limitations and hidden opportunities within established drawing habits and conventional practices.

-This course introduces the element of color and a variety of color media to the experience of observational drawing.
-This course is a continuation of fundamental drawing elements and principles learned in VAF 104 Foundations Drawing and expands upon these elements and principles through visible and consistent practice.
+This course introduces the element of color and a variety of color media to the experience of observational and conceptual drawing.
+This course is a continuation of fundamental drawing elements and principles learned in VAF 104 Foundation Drawing with the added element of color.
+The course also offers an introduction to conceptual drawing.
 Prerequisites: VAF 104.

 VAF 225.
 Painting for Non-Majors.
 3 Hours